 In the classroom, specifics like cleanliness, orderliness, and organization should be best implemented to ensure that everything is in place and create a spot on your radar as manager of the classroom.
 Maintaining a tidy classroom is a way of making things run smoothly in the classroom; thus, safety reigns.

-A filthy room is truly a mess and it will certainly affect students’ mood.
+A filthy room is truly a mess and it will certainly affect students’ moods.
 Our students can’t just perform at their best in a disorganized classroom.
-And, it should begin with an organized seating arrangement.
+It should begin with an organized seating arrangement.
 Creating a seating plan that will inspire students to participate is a wonderful creation of a great teacher.

 All of this will depend on us, teachers.
 How we manage our classrooms and develop a strong culture of cleanliness and organization will highly affect student learning.
 Our students tend to exert more effort and are encouraged to do their best if they feel our utmost concern and efforts through classroom prepping right from the beginning.